neurospin/unicog/unicogfmri/localizer/README.md

 **Importation of subjects**

-    cd <my_repository>/UnicogFmri/unicogfmri/localizer
+    cd <my_repository>/unicog/unicogfmri/localizer
     python ./volume_glm/1_import_data_txt.py

-Note : if  a message such as "ImportError: No module named xlrd", it means the xlrd module is missing for python.
+Note : if  a message such as "ImportError: No module named pandas", it means the pandas module is missing for python.
 This module is needed to read excel files.
 To install this module:

-    sudo pip install xlrd
+    sudo pip install pandas

 Another possibility is :

-    #download the package on https://pypi.python.org/pypi/xlrd
+    #download the package on https://pypi.python.org/pypi/pandas
     tar zxvf <package>
     cd <package>
     python setup.py install --user